 There are in principle two primary types of data for describing sequence features: segments and curves.
 Segments are defined by one start and end sequence coordinate.
-Typically, the sequence between these coordinates is assigned a certain property algorithmically, such as a low-complexity region.
+Typically, the sequence between these coordinates is assigned a certain property algorithmically, such as a low complexity region.
 Curves (or "profiles"), in contrast, consist of an array of scores, each score being assigned by an algorithm to a single residue.
 We here use the term "curve" because the term "profile" is mainly used in sequence analysis to denote a matrix of numbers along the sequence.
-Segments frequently have a score too and may have associations with other pieces of data, particularly if they are "matching segments" that can be aligned by similarity to other sequences or sequence models.
-It is often advantageous to browse matching segments from database searches at the level of aligned residues; a special viewer for this purpose is Blixem.1
+Segments frequently have a score too, and may have associations with other pieces of data, particularly if they are "matching segments" that can be aligned by similarity to other sequences or sequence models.
+It is often advantageous to browse matching segments from database searches at the level of aligned residues; a special viewer for this purpose is Blixem (Sonnhammer and Durbin 1994).

-Data sets of both segment and curve types can be obtained either by parsing the output of available sequence analysis programs or by independent calculation from the sequence being analyzed.
-Many prediction programs not only produce a set of segments as output but also calculate a profile internally, according to some mathematical function or empirical scale, as part of the algorithm.
-This is the case in, for instance, the SEG complexity analysis,^{2,3} most transmembrane segment prediction programs, and secondary-structure prediction methods.
+Data sets, of both segment and curve types, can be obtained either by parsing the output of available sequence analysis programs or by independent calculation from the sequence being analyzed.
+Many prediction programs not only produce a set of segments as output, but also calculate a profile internally, according to some mathematical function or empirical scale, as part of the algorithm.
+This is the case in, for instance, the SEG complexity analysis (Wootton and Federhen 1993; Wootton and Federhen 1996), most transmembrane segment prediction programs and secondary-structure prediction methods.
 Generally, in these cases, the underlying profile may be readily calculated by using the appropriate function, independently of the program.
-Some programs report both the segments and the underlying profile, for instance COILS2,4 which predicts α -helical coiled-coils.
+Some programs report both the segments and the underlying profile, for instance COILS2 (Lupas et al. 1991), that predicts alpha-helical coiled-coils.

 A number of established database and visualization systems exist that include built-in functions for sequence segment display.
-These include ChromoScope,5 bioWidgets,6 APIC,7 the BDGP java sequence viewer,8 GAIA,9 and ACEDB.10 These are relatively large software suites that require a significant investment in knowledge to become operational, usually due to the intricacies of specifying a practical data model.
-For instance, the data definition languages (e.g., ACEDB and ASN.1) were designed to store biological objects in a rigorous way.
+These include ChromoScope (Zhang et al. 1994), bioWidgets (Searls 1995), APIC (Bisson and Garreau 1995), the BDGP java sequence viewer (Rubin 1996), GAIA (Bailey et al. 1998), and ACEDB (Durbin and Thierry-Mieg 1999).
+These are relatively large software suites that require a significant investment in knowledge to become operational, usually due to the intricacies of specifying a practical data model.
+For instance, the data definition languages such as ACEDB and ASN.1 were designed to store biological objects in a rigorous way.
 Generating and parsing data in such formats involves supporting a substantial framework of semantic rules.
 For data consisting only of segments or curves, the complications of conforming to such a format are unwarranted, and a simple tabular format is adequate.
-Furthermore, many of the available visualization systems have various limitations, depending on their history of development, which in many cases was oriented toward displaying genetic or physical maps, and thus have no facility for curve data.
+Furthermore, many of the available visualization systems have various limitations, depending on their history of development, which in many cases was oriented towards displaying genetic or physical maps, and thus have no facility for curve data.
 To our knowledge, only the commercial APIC system was designed to handle curve data in a generic way.